Peruvian court OKs prison release for ex-President Fujimori

-The country’s Supreme Court had overturned the medical pardon in 2018 and ordered the former strongman returned to jail to serve out his sentence for human rights abuses.
+The country’s Supreme Court overturned the medical pardon in 2018 and ordered the former strongman returned to jail to serve out his sentence for human rights abuses, which was supposed to run until Feb.
+10, 2032.

 Kuczynski had said he pardoned Fujimori because he suffered a heart condition made worse by prison conditions, though the move was widely seen as an attempt to stave off impeachment by courting favor with Fujimori’s allies in Congress.
-Kuczynski resigned three months later, after the pardon.
+Kuczynski resigned three months after the pardon.

+People gathered outside the prison hoping to see the 83-year-old Fujimori exit, though authorities gave no indication his release was imminent.
+Fujimori’s lawyer, Cesar Nakazaki, said the former leader was not expected to leave prison until Monday or Tuesday after some legal procedures are completed.

 President Pedro Castillo tweeted Thursday that “the international justice bodies to which Peru is attached must safeguard the effective exercise of justice for the people.”